 Cynthia is a contributor to the anthology Embodied Spirits: Stories of Spiritual Directors of Color.

-Wendie Bernstein Lash, 2017
+Wendie Bernstein Lash, 2020

 Redwood City, California, USA

 Wendie Bernstein Lash, MS, is a spiritual director, supervisor, and pilates instructor in Redwood City, California, USA.
-Lash is the co-director of the Morei Derekh Jewish Spiritual Direction training program and the Yedidya Center for Jewish Spiritual Direction, and has authored two CDs.
+Lash is the former co-director of the Morei Derekh Jewish Spiritual Direction training program and the Yedidya Center for Jewish Spiritual Direction, and has authored two CDs.